xNetcat/prebot/README.md

 - DEBUG - Enables debugging options
 - NEVER_PREPROCESS_FILES - Convert files from data/responses to `.wav` format.
 Works with most of the commonly used formats
 - KEEP_PROCESSED_FILES - Don't delete files after preprocessing

-## Next steps
-For proof of concept, I’ve created a very simple presence answering app, but you can create a much more engaging and interactive app.
-If you have any ideas/problems open issue